 My boys could hardly contain their excitement and starting experimenting right away!

-After they played with the oobleck for a while, they started dropping the rocks into the oobleck.
+After they played with the oobleck for a while, they started dropping the rocks and the oobleck experiment was on.
 The rocks looked so cool as they sl-o-wly sunk into the mysterious mixture!

 *No rocks were harmed in this activity.
 The oobleck rinses right off!*

 You can really see the slow progression between these two photos!
-This was so mesmerizing to watch.
+This oobleck experiment so mesmerizing to watch.